zenaton/rfcs/node-syntax-v2.md

 # Node.js Syntax v2

-Current syntax has issues:
+Current syntax has drawbacks:

 - _only adapted to monolith_, where code is the same on all servers
-- internal properties are included in modification checks, leading to false positive `ModifiedDeciderException`
+- internal properties are included in modification checks, leading to false positives `ModifiedDeciderException`
 - parallel processings and events management are currently somehow inefficient
 - impossible to mix programming languages
-- do not include new features such as
+- does not include new features such as
   - workflow state introspection
   - multiple clients
   - 3rd party APIs usage

-The syntax proposed here try to be very complete to avoid any more changes in the future.
+Our proposed syntax attempts to be very complete to avoid any more changes in the future.
 Not all features will be implemented initially.

 ## Task or Workflow?

 We consider that - from the orchestrator point of view - there should be no way to know if a job will be processed as a task or as another (sub)workflow.
-That's why, the syntax should not make any distinction between both.
+That's why, the syntax should not make any distinction between them.

 Something to be done inside a workflow is always called a job.
 Zenaton will know if it's a task of a workflow only when the name will be resolved by an Agent (so it's not possible to have task and workflow with same name).

-We do not make any assumption neither on the language used, that's why only the name and the data are transfered.
+We do not make any assumptions about the language used, that's why only the name and the data are transfered.
 A good practice for the user should be to avoid language-specific data structure.

 ** `job` BELOW SHOULD BE UNDERSTAND AS `task` or `workflow` UNDIFFERENTLY **

 # From Client

-Client are not singleton and can be instantiated and named.
+Clients are not singletons and can be instantiated and named.

 ```javascript
 client = new Client(appId, apiToken, appEnv, (name = ""));
 ```

-Instance can be retrieved individualy by name:
+An instance can be retrieved individualy by name:

 ```javascript
 client = Client.get((name = ""));